 The Kaneland Business Office is responsible for all financial activities of the district and provides direct supervision or oversight of contractual services, risk management, contract negotiations support, facility management, custodial and maintenance operations, food service operations and transportation services.

-D302 and Fox Valley Career Center - Tentative Budgets - NEW
+D302 and Fox Valley Career Center - Adopted Budgets - NEW

-At the June 26, 2017 Board meeting, the Board of Education approved the 2017-2018 tentative budgets for Kaneland C.U.S.D. #302 and the Fox Valley Career Center.
+At the September 11, 2017 Board meeting, the Board of Education approved the 2017-2018 budgets for Kaneland C.U.S.D. #302 and the Fox Valley Career Center.
 Both budgets are prepared in accordance to Illinois School Code - 105 ILCS 5/17-1.
 The budget presentation file is also attached.